jayden8th/cep146-demo1/README.md

 - [x] learn a flat frontflip on concrete by the end of the month
 - [ ] learn how to cook
 - [ ] make friends >>>>>>><<<><><><><><><><>>>
+- [ ] be really freeking stronk and do something cool like front planche or front lever

 ## Projects
 *This section will be updated as I complete assignments*